wt5ljon/marathon_training/README.md

 #### Plan Between Now and Schedule Start Date
 >I'm currently running about four days a week (averaging around 20 miles total).
 #### Time Committment / Weekly Mileage
->I'm fortunate that I don't work so time to devote to this is not a real issue.
-Open to whatever weekly mileage is necessary without over-doing it.
+>I'm fortunate that I don't have to work so time to devote to this is not an issue.
+I'm open to whatever weekly mileage is necessary without over-doing it.
 #### Preparation For Race Day
 >TBD
 #### Hydration/Nutrition